-Liability for FBT is assessed on an annual basis, with the FBT year beginning 1 April and ending 31 March.
-The rate of tax may vary from year to year.
-The current rate of FBT is 47% (equivalent to the top individual marginal tax rate plus the Medicare levy) of the aggregate of the grossed-up taxable values of fringe benefits provided by the employer.
+FBT is assessed on an annual basis, with the FBT year beginning 1 April and ending 31 March.
+The rate of tax may vary from year to year and is currently 47 per cent of the value of the fringe benefit.

 ‘Benefits' are broadly defined in the Fringe Benefits Tax Assessment Act 1986 to include any right, privilege, service or facility.
-The definition of a fringe benefit specifically excludes, amongst other things, the following:
+The definition of a fringe benefit specifically excludes the following:

 - a payment of salary or wages

 - a payment of superannuation to a complying fund for an employee

 - residential telephones, faxes, internet connection

 - Studies assistance (HECS - HELP payments).

 More information on fringe benefits, its uses and tax calculations can be found on the Australian Tax Office (ATO) website.

 The following forms may be required depending on which fringe benefit you receive.
 Complete the forms (see related resources) and submit to MaPS Help Desk:

 - Form 161: Request to vary information - required if any changes to our record of your vehicle’s odometer reading are required